 Tenderly include the moniker of the esteemed academic institution that served as the cradle for the genesis of the thesis.
 This valuable morsel of information enables readers to trace the source's origin with unswerving accuracy.
-Geographical Coordinates: Provide granular geographical details, encompassing the city and state (or the country, where relevant) where the educational institution is situated.
+Geographical Coordinates: Provide granular geographical details encompassing the city and state (or the country, where relevant) where the educational institution is situated.
 For instance, "Harvard University, Cambridge, Massachusetts."

 - Chronology of Publication Date of Publication:

 Meticulously inscribe the year of the thesis's birth or publication.
-In some instances, it may be incumbent upon you to append the month or even the day, contingent upon the citation style you faithfully adhere to.
+In some instances, it may be incumbent upon you to append the month or day, contingent upon the citation style you faithfully adhere to.

 - Uniform Resource Locator (URL) or Digital Object Identifier (DOI) - When Applicable URL:

 In scenarios where the thesis finds its virtual abode on the vast expanse of the World Wide Web, be sure to furnish the URL (Uniform Resource Locator) of the web page housing this scholarly treasure.
-Exercise due diligence to ensure that the URL provided is both complete and fully functional.
+Exercise due diligence to ensure that the URL is complete and fully functional.
 DOI: For theses endowed with the Digital Object Identifier (DOI), it is imperative to enshroud this alphanumeric code within the fabric of your citation.
 DOIs serve as steadfast and unswerving bridges to the source, assuring its perpetual accessibility.